Ronnie Corbett: Career

+Appearing in pantomime in Glasgow

+In 1966, Corbett appeared in "Cinderella" as one of the "Ugly sisters"; the other being played by Stanley Baxter.
+Also in the pantomime was Lonnie Donegan, who played "Buttons".
+According to "The Stage", this was Corbett's first lead role on the Scottish stage.

 With David Frost

 Corbett first worked with Ronnie Barker in The Frost Report (1966–67).
 The writers and cast were mostly Oxbridge graduates from the Footlights tradition.
 Corbett said he and Barker were drawn together as two grammar school or state secondary school boys, who had not gone to university.
 The show was a mixture of satirical monologues, sketches and music.
 Corbett and Barker were beginning to be thought of as a pair.

 They appeared with John Cleese in one of the most repeated comedy sketches in British television: the Class sketch.
 Corbett's height provided a key cue for both the visual humour and satirical value of the sketch, as he "looked up" to both Cleese and Barker's characters, and he got the pay-off line: "I get a pain in the back of my neck."

 Continuing under Frost, Corbett starred in No – That's Me Over Here!, a sitcom written by Frost Report writers Barry Cryer, Graham Chapman and Eric Idle (ITV 1967–70).
 Cryer and Chapman wrote two follow-ups: Now Look Here (BBC 1971–73) and The Prince of Denmark (BBC 1974).
 Corbett also appeared in Frost on Sunday (ITV 1968) and hosted The Corbett Follies (ITV 1969).
 Frost was also the promoter of Corbett's 1970 novelty single "It's All Going Up Up Up", a satire on inflation.
+In 1974 Corbett released another single Fanny, written by Roger Cook and Herbie Flowers on the Decca label.
+He performed the song on an edition of Top of the Pops broadcast November 14, but it failed to reach the UK singles chart.

-He was a subject of the television programme This Is Your Life in April 1970 when he was surprised by Eamonn Andrews while appearing on the Frost on Sunday programme.
+Corbett was a subject of the television programme This Is Your Life in April 1970 when he was surprised by Eamonn Andrews while appearing on the Frost on Sunday programme.